This chapter provides summaries of key policies with links to the complete policies where applicable.

 Missouri State University recognizes that in order to effectively fulfill its stated mission and goals the work environment needs to be free of violence and threats for all members of the university community.
 Missouri State University is committed to providing a work environment that is free from violence and threats of violence and will not tolerate workplace violence of any type, from any source.

-Workplace violence, as defined for this policy, is any physical assault, threatening or intimidating behavior, harassment or verbal abuse occurring in the work setting whether direct or through the use of university facilities, property or resources.
-It includes, but is not limited to beatings, stabbings, shootings, sexual assault, oral or written statements, psychological traumas such as threats, obscene phone calls, an intimidating presence, gestures and expressions, and harassment of any nature such as stalking, swearing or shouting, and bringing prohibited weapons onto university property.
+Workplace violence, as defined for this policy, is any physical assault, threatening or intimidating behavior, bullying or verbal abuse occurring in the work setting whether direct or through the use of university facilities, property or resources.
+It includes, but is not limited to beatings, stabbings, shootings, sexual assault, domestic/dating violence, oral or written statements, psychological traumas such as threats, obscene phone calls, an intimidating presence, gestures and expressions, stalking, swearing or shouting, and bringing prohibited weapons onto university property.

 The university's Zero Tolerance policy applies to all work locations, including offices, work sites, vehicles, field locations or other locations where university business is conducted.
 All members of the university community are covered under this policy, including faculty, staff, and students and prohibit threatening or violent actions by employees directed against other employees, by employees directed against students, or visitors, and by students or visitors directed against university employees or other students or visitors.

-Missouri State University seeks to create a supportive workplace environment in which employees feel comfortable discussing domestic violence and seeking assistance for domestic violence concerns.
-The purpose of this policy is to increase awareness of domestic violence and to provide guidance to employees and management in addressing domestic violence issues and their effects in the workplace.
+Missouri State University seeks to create a supportive workplace environment in which employees feel comfortable discussing domestic/dating violence and seeking assistance for domestic/dating violence concerns.
+The purpose of this policy is to increase awareness of domestic/dating violence and to provide guidance to employees and management in addressing domestic/dating violence issues and their effects in the workplace.

 2.18 Possession of firearms policy